1 cup salt

 3. With your hands form a ball with your dough and kneed it for at least 5 minutes.
 The longer you kneed your dough the smoother it will be.

 Store your salt dough in a air tight container and you will be able to use it for days.

 You can paint your creations with acrylic paints and seal with varnish or polyurethane spray.

 Here at St Philip’s Marsh Nursery School we made salt dough gingerbread men.
 The dough was rolled and we used a cutter to create the gingerbread shape.
 Make sure you make a hole in the dough before baking if you want to hang your gingerbread man up.
-The children decorated them with ‘Hama’ beads before they were baked.
-We think they look fantastic.
+The children decorated them with finger prints.